w3f/polkadot-wiki/docs/learn/how-to/opengov-participate.md

 ### How to use Subsquare

-[Subsquare](https://www.subsquare.io/) is a complete platform that allows you to engage with the democratic processes across multiple Substrate-based networks.
+[Subsquare](https://www.subsquare.io/) is a complete platform that allows you to engage with the democratic processes across multiple Polkadot SDK-based networks.
 The sections below outline how to participate in Polkadot OpenGov using Subsquare.

 #### **Connect your wallet**